papinaser/meteor-angular2.0-socially/manuals/views/step13.md

 > It misses a lot of features that would be quite useful
 > in the real world, for example, custom templates.

-Ng2-Pagination consists of three main parts:
+Ngx-Pagination consists of three main parts:

 - pagination controls that render a list of links
 - a pagination service to manipulate logic programmatically